Zymo-Research/service-pipeline-documentation/docs/how_to_use_miRNAseq_report.md

 # How to interpret the small RNAseq report

-This document describes how to understand the miRNAseq bioinformatics report delivered to you by Zymo.
+This document describes how to understand the small RNAseq bioinformatics report delivered to you by Zymo.
 Most of the plots are taken from the [sample report](https://zymo-research.github.io/service-pipeline-documentation/reports/smallRNAseq_sample_report.html).
 The plots in your report might look a little different.

 ## Table of contents
 * [Table of contents](#table-of-contents)